Michael A. Taylor Preview, Player Props: Twins vs. Guardians

-The Minnesota Twins, including Michael A. Taylor (.359 on-base percentage in past 10 games, 83 points above season-long percentage), take on starter Xzavion Curry and the Cleveland Guardians at Target Field, Monday at 7:40 PM ET.
+Michael A. Taylor -- hitting .303 in his past 10 games -- will be in action for the Minnesota Twins against the Cleveland Guardians, with Gavin Williams on the mound, on August 29 at 7:40 PM ET.

-In his last game he had a hitless performance (0-for-4 with an RBI) against the Rangers.
+In his previous game he had a one-hit performance (1-for-4) against the Guardians.

 Michael A. Taylor Game Info & Props vs. the Guardians